frodstan/finn-case/README.md

 ## Testing
 **Make sure to build the app in release mode when testing it.**

 Jetpack Compose runs a lot slower in debug mode.
-R8 is also enabled in release mode, which speeds up performance a bit more

 ## Solution
 ### Tech stack